|

 & PERMITS:

-To protect and conserve the Gorillas only 40 Gorilla permits are
+To protect and conserve the Mountain

-With this in mind it is
+to their lives.
+With this in mind it is imperative to plan

-gorilla trekking safari experience well
+and book your gorilla trekking safari

-in advance.
+well in advance.

-to ensure you get your gorilla permits for your chosen holiday
+months to ensure you get your gorilla permits

-Gorilla permits cannot be verbally reserved - they will only be
+Gorilla permits cannot be verbally reserved - they will only

-booked and issued on receipt of payment by the Parks Board |
+be booked and issued on receipt of payment by the Parks Board

 |